Bayesian Hierarchical Modeling for Bivariate Multiscale Spatial Data with Application to Blood Test Monitoring: Application

 The Dartmouth Atlas Project reports health care data collected over United States annually.
 Specifically, they provide data on primary care access to determine the quality of hospitals within certain regions.
 Several quality measures are included and annual data are available on different areal scales.
 In our study, we are mainly interested in the blood test monitoring data used as hospital quality measures for Texas for the year 2015, and aim to jointly model the average annual percent of diabetic Medicare enrollees aged 65-75 having hemoglobin A1c test and average annual percent of diabetic Medicare enrollees aged 65-75 having blood lipids (LDL-C) test.
 These two tests are particularly important for senior diabetic patients, since they can be used to assess high blood sugar and high LDL-C (bad cholesterol) levels, which are known to be prevalent amongst diabetic patients \mbox{\citep{HA03}}.
 We focus on age group 65-75, as this group is at higher risk for complications \citep{Kirkman12}.
 Our bivariate multiscale models combine the first variable observed over Texas hospital service areas (HSA) with the second variable observed over Texas counties to produce higher resolution estimates of both variables.

 We plot the data in Figure \ref{fig:analysisobs}.
 Figure \ref{A1c_hsa_obs} shows the average annual percentage of diabetic Medicare enrollees aged 65-75 having hemoglobin A1c test by the 208 HSA.
 Notice that some of the HSA can go beyond the boundary of Texas.
 The eastern and southern regions appear to have higher response values (in purple), suggesting more diabetic patients taking the hemoglobin A1c test and thus better hospital quality there.
 Figure \ref{lipid_county_obs} illustrates the average annual percentage of diabetic Medicare enrollees aged 65-75 having blood lipids test over counties.
 The gray regions indicate the data is missing for that county.
 There are 254 counties in total in the state of Texas, out of which 246 counties have data observed.
 The data in Figure \ref{lipid_county_obs} appears smoother in the plot than that in Figure \ref{A1c_hsa_obs}.
 Nevertheless, the purple regions are mostly seen in the eastern and southern Texas as well.
+To apply our models we assume the averages presented in Figure \ref{fig:analysisobs} are roughly normal.
+We plot histograms of the standardized residuals from our models (see Appendix E) and observe that they are unimodal and symmetric, which provides basic empirical evidence for our assumption that the data is normally distributed.

 Our inferential goal is to predict each variable on the partitioning formed by HSA and counties in Texas, which consists of 1,229 areal units in total.
 We fit the MS-SRE, MS-MCAR, and MS-OH models to the dataset and compare their prediction performance both through visually assessing the prediction plots and examining the widely applicable information criterion (WAIC, \citealp{Watanabe10}).
 Again we choose $r=150$ equally spaced knots for the models MS-SRE and MS-OH.
 The specifications of the hyperparameters for all three models are identical to those in the simulation study (see Section 4).
 The first 2,000 of 10,000 samples are discarded as burn-in, and the remaining 8,000 samples are used for analysis.
 Trace plots and Gelman-Rubin dignostics \citep{GR92} suggest that there is no issue with convergence.